ihmeuw/cascade-at/docs/install.rst

     python setup.py develop
     cd tests && pytest

+NOTE: The above code is intended for installing on the cluster.
+When working on a local machine, the correct step is to replace 'python setup.py develop' with `python setup.py install`

 For instructions on how to install all of the IHME dependencies, see the internal documentation `here <https://scicomp-docs.ihme.washington.edu/dismod_at/current/install/>`_.